biprodas/VidBox/README.md

-# Vidly - a movie rental service app
+# VidBox - a movie rental service app

-> Learning Node.js by creating a video store app, by following the udemy tutorial: [Node.js: The Complete Guide to Build RESTful APIs (2018)](https://www.udemy.com/nodejs-master-class/)
+> Learning Node.js by creating a video store app, by following the udemy tutorial: [Node.js: The Complete Guide to Build RESTful APIs (2018)](https://www.udemy.com/nodejs-master-class/).

 ## To do